 Many of the misclassification errors occurred when the participants were in transition between two activities, as our system makes predictions every second.
 In the future, these errors can be easily optimized by developing a state machine, or as simple as a majority-vote mechanism.

-\section{Conclusion}
+\section{CONCLUSION}

-This paper introduces \name{}, a low-power and unobtrusive action recognition system employing acoustic sensing on smart glasses.
-The extensive experiments involving $19$ participants in real-world settings showcase \name{}'s adeptness in distinguishing a diverse range of everyday actions across different environments.
+This paper introduces \name{}, a low-power and unobtrusive action recognition system that employs acoustic sensing on smart glasses.
+Extensive experiments involving $19$ participants in real-world settings showcase \name{}'s adeptness in distinguishing a diverse range of everyday actions across different environments, achieving a mean accuracy of 86.6\% in unconstrained user-independent evaluations.
 We envision \name{} as a straightforward and efficient supplementary modality for egocentric action recognition, addressing concerns regarding privacy.